haXample/XASMAVR-XASM6802-XASM6805/test/XASM6805/MC68HC05-QuickInfo.md

  BYTE2(expression)......  is the same function as HIGH
  BYTE3(expression)......  returns the third byte of an expression
  BYTE4(expression)......  returns the fourth byte of an expression
- LWRD(expression).......  returns bits 0-15 of an expression
+ LWRD(expression)......  returns bits 0-15 of an expression
- HWRD(expression).......  returns bits 16-31 of an expression
+ HWRD(expression).....  returns bits 16-31 of an expression
  PAGE(expression)........ returns bits 16-21 of an expression

- EXP2(expression).........returns 2 to the power of expression
+ EXP2(expression)..........returns 2 to the power of expression
  LOG2(expression).........returns the integer part of log2(expression)

  DEFINED(symbol).
 Returns true if symbol is previously defined using .EQU /.SET /.DEF directives.